Playbook note

 The end state is not more software.
 It is a business that scales without losing regulatory legibility.

-The strongest use case is the company whose product velocity is real, whose regulatory load is increasing, and whose current tooling and workflow are no longer serious enough for the next stage.
+The strongest use case is the company whose product velocity is real, whose regulatory load is rising, and whose tooling is no longer serious enough for the next stage.